limbernie/limbernie.github.io/_posts/2018-11-22-fourandsix-2.01-walkthrough.md

 A RSA key pair for SSH access.

-If I've to guess, I'd say there's a `/home/user/.ssh/authorized_keys` and the content is as follows.
+If I had to guess, I would say there's a `/home/user/.ssh/authorized_keys` and the content is as follows.

 <a class="image-popup">
 ![492296c1.png](/assets/images/posts/fourandsix-2.01-walkthrough/492296c1.png)